treytomes/rlox/README.md

 - Variable assignment is an expression, which means this: `a = b = 10`, will assign `a` and `b` to 10.
     - You can also do this to print and assign `b` at the same time: `print b=10`.
     - You cannot similarly cascade the `let` statement at this time.
+- The result of the most recent statement will be stored in the `_` variable.

 ## TODO